sheldonucr/ucr-eecs168-lab/README.md

 - Late will be 10% penalty.
 - Missing a lab is acceptable only for emergency (eg. Medical emergency, doctor letter is required) and should be completed within 1 week of the missed lab.
 - Labs can be skipped by completing early.
-Proof of completion will be due prior to the start of your scheduled lab day, eg. before 11:10am for Wednesday labs, 5:10am for Friday labs.
+Proof of completion will be due prior to the start of your scheduled lab day.
 Available by request ONLY.

 ## Late Submission for lab report